 - Make it look fancy.
 Add extra zest over the top or layer on some candied lemon slices to make a pretty design.

 - Swap out the shortbread.
-This recipe would taste just as delicious with Nilla Wafers or add even more citrus flavor with lemon Oreos!
+This lemon icebox cake recipe would taste just as delicious with Nilla Wafers, or you can add even more citrus flavor with lemon Oreos!

 One of our fabulous readers had messaged to tell me that this was their favorite way to stabilize whipped cream for frosting.

 Since shortening or gelatin is typically used, I knew I had to give it a shot.